Kik Tracee

-Kik Tracee was a 1990s hard rock band formed in Los Angeles, California in 1988, during the last years of the glam metal movement, before the influx of grunge and alternative rock.
+Kik Tracee was an American hard rock band from Los Angeles, California.
+It was formed in 1988 during the last years of the glam metal movement, before the influx of grunge and alternative rock.

 History

 The band was formed in a Los Angeles suburb in 1988 by guitarists Gregory "Hex" Offers and Michael Marquis, bassist Rob Grad, and drummer Scott Donnell.
 The four had played the Los Angeles club scene from the age of 16.
 Singer Stephen Shareaux hailed from Minneapolis, MN, and joined the group that would become Kik Tracee.
 Drummer Johnny Douglas replaced Donnell during recording of the first album, citing creative differences with producer Dana Strum.
 The band was sometimes accused of being a clone of Guns N' Roses.
 Others argue that the band's complexity and depth placed them on a higher level than the average L.A. rock band.
 Despite such accolades, Kik Tracee were one of many third-wave glam metal bands in the early 1990s swept out of commercial visibility due to the popularity of the alternative music scene.
 The band saw a very short run on MTV's Headbangers Ball in the 1990s, their sound having been described as similar to that of L.A.
 Guns, Britny Fox, and Faster Pussycat.

 Dana Strum of Slaughter fame produced Kik Tracee's 1991 album No Rules for BMG Music, spawning the singles (and accompanying videos) "You're So Strange" and "Don't Need Rules."

 Kik Tracee released the Chris Goss-produced EP Field Trip in 1992.
 A video was shot for the track "In Trance."

 Kik Tracee, along with producer Garth Richardson, began work on their second full-length release titled Center of a Tension, but the band broke up during the recording process, and the unfinished album was shelved.